 - Collection of air in the deep layers of the chest or underneath the skin of the tracheostomy can cause pneumomediastinum or subcutaneous emphysema respectively.

-- Damage to esophagus or larynx may occur due to accidental injury, which can result in speaking and swallowing difficulties.
+- Damage to the esophagus or larynx may occur due to accidental injury, which can result in speaking and swallowing difficulties.

-- Blockage of tracheostomy tube can be caused by blood clots, mucus or pressure from surrounding airway walls.
+- Blockage of a tracheostomy tube can be caused by blood clots, mucus or pressure from surrounding airway walls.

 Later complications occur after surgery while the tube of the tracheostomy is still in place.
 They may include: